-At the end of the day as a PT your KPI's are easily quantifiable and should be measured regularly to positively reinforce to your clients that the work they are doing with you is getting them closer to their goals.
-Whether it be weight loss, strength and size or aerobic fitness, ensure you have a method of proving to your client they are progressing to back up the subjective improvements they see and feel.
+As a personal trainer, your KPI’s are easily quantifiable and should be measured regularly to positively reinforce to your clients that the work they are doing with you is getting them closer to their goals.